shospodarets/shospodarets.github.io/_posts/2015-03-23-native_smooth_scrolling.md

         <img src="http://i.imgur.com/6P5ikUL.gif" alt=""/>
     </a>
 </div>

+## Browser Support

+API is already supported in desktop [Firefox](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior) out of the box and in [Chrome](https://www.chromestatus.com/feature/5812155903377408) under the `Enable experimental Web Platform features` flag on the `chrome://flags/` page.

+In Chrome up to 42 only JS part of the API is supported.

+In 43+ (currently it is [Canary](https://www.google.com/chrome/browser/canary.html) and [Dev Channel](https://www.chromium.org/getting-involved/dev-channel)) - both CSS and JS.

 ## Profits
 1. It's a native solution.
 You can change browser scroll behavior with only one line of CSS!